 - License holders 69 and younger (Beginning March 1, 2020): Most drivers now qualify for online renewal.

 - License holders over the age of 70 (March-December 2020 expirations): Extension valid for one year from original expiration date.
+Beginning December 6, 2020, eligible to renew online or by mail for expirations March 2020 through the COVID-19 pandemic.

-Your Driver License
+Your Driver’s License

-DMV does not take away your driver license when you reach a certain age.
+DMV does not take away your driver’s license when you reach a certain age.
 Your mental and/or physical condition or your inability to follow traffic laws and rules regardless of age determines whether your license is renewed, restricted, suspended, or revoked.

 At one time or another, every California driver receives a renewal notice requiring them to personally visit a DMV office.
 For some, this brings to mind visions of nerve-racking tests and waiting in line.
 Visiting your local DMV office does not have to be an intimidating experience.
 If you follow the steps below, you can transform your DMV visit into a quick and anxiety-free experience.